ergebnis/json-normalizer/README.md

 #### `FinalNewLineNormalizer`

-If you want to ensure that a JSON file has a single final new line, you can use the `FinalNewLineNormalizer`.
+When you want to ensure that a JSON file has a single final new line, you can use the `FinalNewLineNormalizer`.

 ```php
 <?php